 The goal of learning any language is to have real-life conversations with native speakers.
 So a language learning app should be designed to get you to that goal in the best way possible.
 It’s important to dedicate the time and effort to practicing with discipline, but outside of your own personal commitment, you’ve got to have technology that knows how to help you most effectively along the way.

-Here are the key ways Babbel is crafted to get you having real-life conversations in Spanish with confidence, and all for less cost per month than your morning coffee.
+Here are the key ways Babbel Italian lessons are crafted to get you having real-life conversations in Italian with confidence, and all for less cost per month than your morning coffee.

 The Full Spectrum Of Language Learning